sandeepraju/a/line-of-credit/README.md

 pip install -r requirements.txt
 ```

 * Create a database in Postgres and run the supplied `bootstrap.sql` file.
-This creates the transaction table needed for this library to store its transactions.
+This creates the transaction table needed for the library to store it's transactions.

 ## Running the test cases